 - Emotional distress: Reflecting the emotional hardships involved with your injuries

-How much Your Case Could Be Worth
+How Much Your Brain Injury Case Could Be Worth

-The ultimate value of your case will vary based on how the injury has affected your health, finances, and your life.
+The ultimate value of your case will vary based on how the injury has affected your health, finances, and life.
 The factors that influence your settlement value include:

 - The severity of your injuries